ModelOriented/DALEXtra/README.md

 ### Creating explainer

-Creating exlainer from scikit-learn Python model is very simple thanks to `DALEXtra`.
+Creating explainer from scikit-learn Python model is very simple thanks to `DALEXtra`.
 The only thing you need to provide is path to pickle and, if necessary, something that lets recognize Python environment.
 It may be a .yml file with packages specification, name of existing conda